AnyLogic

 Task type

-Here you can choose how you will model the downtime task:
+Defines how to model the downtime task:

 Delay (timeout/schedule) — you can set the task duration as a delay or use a schedule.